 Mentorship and training

-Each awarded team will work with carefully selected mentors according to how their needs evolve as they proceed with their projects.
+Each awarded team will work with one or more carefully selected mentors according to how their needs evolve as they proceed with their projects.
 Teams can decide which team members will communicate with the mentor(s) throughout the programme.
 Mentors will commit to being available on particular days for calls, emails, feedback sessions etc. throughout the course of the projects.
 The mentors will have expertise in various aspects of investigative journalism (for example, data journalism, pitching, open-source intelligence, best practices in cross-border collaboration and so on).

 Networking